Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - you need to know why a test failed
 - explicit test function names
 - write end to end integration tests also
+- if(BUILD_TESTING) → to check in Cmake if we should build tests
 - #define private public → to be able to test for private members
 - static_assert → for precondition and postcondition assumptions to catch unwanted bahaviour in time
 ```cmake